 Cities leading the way

 In the wake of inaction at the state level, Alaskan municipalities have been moving to combat climate change on their own.
-Anchorage, the largest city and state capitol, recently adopted a climate action plan, which strives for the city to reduce carbon emissions by 80% from 2008 levels by 2050, and sets an interim reduction goal of 40% by 2030.
+Anchorage, the largest city, recently adopted a climate action plan, which strives for the city to reduce carbon emissions by 80% from 2008 levels by 2050, and sets an interim reduction goal of 40% by 2030.
 It also requires the state to keep an inventory of the city’s greenhouse gas production, and establishes a framework for selecting and sharing indicators to track the impacts of climate change.
 The plan found that residents and businesses consume 79% of electricity and natural gas, and could save almost $70 million annually through energy efficiency upgrades, which Anchorage hopes to implement through various measures including building construction, switching to renewable energies like wind power, and improving transportation infrastructure by expanding the bus system in the city.

 Despite the major work from Anchorage to target climate change, many Alaskan cities lag behind.
 However, many nonprofit organizations continue to push for action, like the Juneau Carbon Offset, a project of Renewable Juneau, which offers Alaskan residents and tourists an option to offset their carbon emissions.

 Carbon offsetting is a way to compensate for the emission of heat-trapping greenhouse gases resulting from one activity, by purchasing ‘credits’ or emissions reductions elsewhere.
 Although the idea is sound in theory, there has been debate over its net positive impacts, and other concerns for communities where these projects are located.
 Some argue that it allows people and governments to continue emitting carbon without having to make the substantial systemic changes we need.